 (Photo credit: mine)

 Surprise!
 It really is as smooth as they claim.
-Because it doesn't contain tannins, it never developes that puckery taste and feeling that black teas get from steeping too long.
+Because it doesn't contain tannins, it never develops that puckery taste and feeling black teas get from steeping too long.
 But warning--this is not a bedtime tea!
 A week or two ago I needed a cuppa to shake off an after-nap groggy feeling, and opted for the green tea (so far it's my favorite).
 Well, it was so efficient at banishing my sleepiness that I wound up being wide awake until well after midnight!